Kaskirbayeva/ML-model-to-predict-LOS-/README.md

   - Socioeconomic and insurance status
   - Hospital organisational characteristics

-Due to data privacy restrictions, raw data are not publicly available.
-Only derived and anonymised analytical datasets are used in this repository.

 ### Outcome Variable: LOS Derivation and Categorisation
 - LOS was derived automatically from routinely collected administrative data, defined as the number of days between the date of admission and the date of discharge, death, or referral.